turingschool-examples/frontend-mod-1-prework/day_2/questions.md

 ### 5. Name and describe two additional array methods.

-One example is an `Array Pop Method` which has a close to opposite effect as the example above - array push method.
+One example is an `Array Pop Method` which has a close to opposite effect as the example above - the array push method.
 The pop method removes the last item in an array.
 See example below:

 `var animals = animals.pop;`